(In honor of the super-fun LIAR'S PANEL I was on in Bouchercon this past weekend, I'm reposting this April 2017 Easter story, every word of it true.)

 Like some rural David Copperfield, that bird had squeezed his chicken-sized body through one of my grill's 4" x 2" openings while the car was traveling at 60 mph.
 Not possible.
 (Let me share the photo again here so you can see how impossible this was.)
 There was no way a pheasant was trapped inside of my car looking at me through my grill like my own personal zoo creature.
 Except that it was happening.
 I popped my hood, felt the seams along every inch of that grill, scoured the tire wheels and underbody, looked for any other possible explanation, but there wasn't one.
 The speed and angle must have been freakishly perfect.

 Here's something they don't cover in driver's ed: what do you do when you find yourself on a lonely country road with a huge wild bird magically trapped in an inaccessible part of your vehicle?
 You get in the car and start driving, that's what.
 And then you call your husband who is 40 miles behind and to the east of you and has no suggestions off the top of his head but to be fair this was new territory for both of us.
 We agreed to meet 25 miles south where his road and mine converged.
 It seemed like a solid plan until I'd driven all of two miles and started crying.
 That poor bird.
-It must be terrified.
+It must have been terrified.
 I couldn't drive slower because then he'd be there longer, but I couldn't drive faster because the radiator would heat up faster.
 I was torturing this creature.

 When I smelled burning feathers, I thought, That is the unluckiest bird in the world.